For best prices and early deliveries, WhatsApp us at. 918488070070

 At the wedding venue, the bride’s family receives the groom in the Bor Boron ceremony and is escorted to the wedding mandap.
 During Subho Drishti, the bride is carried to the mandap by her brothers on a wooden stool as she holds betel leaves to cover her face.
 Their eyes meet at the opportune moment as conch shells blow in the background.
 The couple then exchanges garlands in Mala Bodol.

 Other wedding rituals include Samprodaan, where the elders in the bride’s family give her away.
 This is also known as Kanyadaan in other parts of the country.
 This is followed by a Yagna, where a priest recites Vedic mantras in front of a holy fire.
 In Saptapadi, the couple takes seven rounds around the fire, each representing a wedding vow.
 The bride’s brother then gives the couple puffed rice to offer, which they can offer to the first in the Kusumdinge ritual.
+The ceremony concludes with Bodhu Boron, a heartfelt welcome of the bride into her new home with blessings and Aarti.

 The wedding concludes with the Sindoor Daan.
 The groom then applies sindoor (vermillion) on the bride’s forehead, after which the bride's face is covered by a new saree offered by the groom’s family.
 After this, the bride bids farewell to her family in an emotional Biday ceremony and walks out of the wedding venue while throwing back rice behind her.

+The post-wedding festivities include Boubhat, where the groom’s family hosts a grand reception to officially introduce the bride to the extended family.
 The groom must jump through one more hoop, though.
 In the Bashor Ghor custom, the couple must have dinner with their family and close friends.
 The fun bit?
 The bride’s sisters will not let their new brother-in-law enter the dining room until he pays them money.

 Wedding Attire